HELP Repayment · Calculator

 Below the minimum threshold, no repayment is required.
 Above the threshold, the repayment rate increases progressively with income.
 Use this calculator to see where you sit and check the full table of thresholds below.

-For a full payoff timeline including voluntary payments and indexation, use the HELP debt repayment calculator.
+For a full payoff timeline including voluntary payments and indexation, use the HELP debt payoff timeline calculator.

 Common questions